 In contrast, the terms "biotechnology" or "biotech" refer to companies that use biological raw materials such as enzymes, proteins, cells or organisms.
 In many cases, this includes new procedures for medical applications (for example, the CRISPR gene editing tool).
 However, biotechnology is also used in the food industry (cheese enzymes, yeasts) or in the environmental sector (enzymes in water treatment plants).
 This requires interdisciplinary cooperation between engineering scientists, biological scientists, chemical scientists and those involved in medical science.

-In Bremerhaven, the University of Applied Science offers bachelor and master degree courses in biotechnology.
+In Bremens twin city Bremerhaven the University of Applied Science offers bachelor and master degree courses in biotechnology.
 In Bremen, the City University of Applied Sciences has an international master degree course in "Industrial and Environmental Biology".

 The dental technology solutions created and manufactured by Bremen's best-known medical technology company are used throughout the world.
 The company supplies versatile technologies for creating dental prostheses, such as implants or bridges.
 The company also develops its own ground-breaking 3D printer technologies and automated digital solutions, which are acknowledged as state of the art in its sector.

 US-based Thermo Fischer Scientific is one of the largest clinical research services provider in the world with about 100,000 employees worldwide.
 In Bremen, Thermo Fisher manufactures mass spectrometers and analysis systems used in the food industry, in environmental analysis, medical research and in forensics.
 The Bremen site covers the entire production chain, from research, development and design to production, marketing and sales.